dotlang/language/howto.md

 If a really unrecoverable error happens, you should exit the application by calling `exit` function from core.

-In special cases like a plugin system, where you must control exceptions, you can use built-in function `invoke` which will return an error result if the function which it calls exits.
+In special cases like a plugin system, where you must control exceptions, you can use built-in functions to call plugin.
+It will return an error result if the function which it calls exits unexpectedly.

 Example: `process = fn(nothing -> int|exception) { ... return exception{...} }`

 ## Conditionals

-If and Else constructs can be implemented using the fact that booleans converted to integer will result to either 0 or 1 (for `false` and `true`).
+If and Else constructs can be implemented using the fact that booleans converted to integer will result to `0` or `1` (for `false` and `true`).

 ```
-ifElse = fn(T: type, cond: bool, true_case: T, true_case:T -> T)
+ifElse = fn(cond: bool, true_case: T, false_case:T, T: type -> T)
 {
-	[cond: true_case, !cond: false_case]
+	[true: true_case, false: false_case][cond]
 }
 ```